ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ibmcloud coligo target --name <PROJECT_NAME>
    ```
    {:pre}
-4. Set the KUBECONFIG environment variable to use `kubectl` with your project by running the `export KUBECONFIG` command displayed in the output above.
+4. Set the KUBECONFIG environment variable to use `kubectl` with your project by running the `export KUBECONFIG` command displayed from the output above.

 ## Deploy the frontend and backend apps as Coligo applications
 {: #deploy_app}